Dogs and fireworks

 Some dogs remain a little afraid when the noise is over, so here are some final tips to bear in mind:

-- Allow your pup to leave its hiding place as soon it feels safe and ready.
+- Allow your dog to leave its hiding place as soon it feels safe and ready.

 - Act as if nothing has happened.
 Don’t make a big fuss of the fireworks ending.

-- Be prepared that your puppy may have an accident overnight as it may have been too scared to relieve itself.
+- Be prepared that your dog may have an accident overnight as it may have been too scared to relieve itself.

 - If your pup is worried about going out into the garden or for a walk the next day, use treats to reward it for going out to rebuild a positive association.